KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_945097851195777054_953817891340435487_transcript-stoves-of-babel.html)

 **Finding:**
-Using stoves and Geo Constructs, a traveler may near indefinitely ascend to Celestia until they are out of stoves.
+Using stoves and Geo Constructs, a Traveler may near indefinitely ascend to Celestia until they are out of stoves.

 Constructing the stairway to heaven: